yinggoings/retro-video-store/README.md

 - Did the API return JSON?
 - Does the JSON contain the expected property names?

-We have also included [this video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1324e06e-9767-49e4-85a0-a98c0122d69a) to show you how to run and use smoke tests.

 The smoke tests live in the [test folder](postman-tests).
 To run them:

 #### Import the Smoke Tests